 - To understand how we’re performing

-- we may use your contact details to carry out market research and customer satisfaction surveys to help us to monitor our performance and to improve our services to our customers,
+- to monitor our performance and to improve our services to our customers,

 - to segment customers to help target our resources and prioritise services,